killermann/facilitator-cards/content/blog/using-mural-for-virtual-facilitation-canning-the-brain-jam.md

 MURAL hosts free webinars introducing people to different dimensions of their platform.
 Some of them are weekly, some seem to be one-offs (with replays available!).
 You can find information about all of [their webinars here](https://www.mural.co/webinars), and I’ll highlight the ones they have scheduled now:

-* **There’s an** [**Introduction to MURAL**](https://mural.zoom.us/webinar/register/WN_KhGnsG5PTUKVn1pNd1sECg) **running almost every day next week (Monday at 1pm PT, Tuesday 2pm CET, Wednesday 11am AEST, and Thursday 9am PT)**, that is a “45-minute live demo gives you basic, hands-on guidance to using MURAL effectively.
+* There’s an [Introduction to MURAL](https://mural.zoom.us/webinar/register/WN_KhGnsG5PTUKVn1pNd1sECg) running almost every day next week (Monday at 1pm PT, Tuesday 2pm CET, Wednesday 11am AEST, and Thursday 9am PT), that is a “45-minute live demo gives you basic, hands-on guidance to using MURAL effectively.
 We cover a range of topics from the basics of adding content onto the canvas to common use cases, depending on the audience.”
-* **The** [**“Suddenly Remote?
-Teacher’s Lounge”**](https://mural.zoom.us/webinar/register/WN_OKyTdJJvSE2oyYXhjA-pBw) **webinars run several times a week** (Tuesday at 11am PT, Wednesday at 7am PT, and Thursday at 8pm PT) that I know a lot of Brain Jam participants would be excited to know about, because a lot of us were excited to get questions answered: it’s an “informal, informative sessions called the 'Teacher's Lounge', an exclusive space for educators new to the online learning space.”
+* The [“Suddenly Remote?
+Teacher’s Lounge”](https://mural.zoom.us/webinar/register/WN_OKyTdJJvSE2oyYXhjA-pBw) webinars run several times a week (Tuesday at 11am PT, Wednesday at 7am PT, and Thursday at 8pm PT) that I know a lot of Brain Jam participants would be excited to know about, because a lot of us were excited to get questions answered: it’s an “informal, informative sessions called the 'Teacher's Lounge', an exclusive space for educators new to the online learning space.”
-* **And every Friday (at 9am PT) they host** [**“Backstage Pass”**](https://www.mural.co/webinars/backstage-pass), which “gives you exclusive access to watch distributed teams collaborate on real work.
+* And every Friday (at 9am PT) they host [“Backstage Pass”](https://www.mural.co/webinars/backstage-pass), which “gives you exclusive access to watch distributed teams collaborate on real work.
 From brainstorms to product launches, you’ll be able to follow along as we share our processes for organizing and executing our work.”

 ### 4. MURAL’s YouTube Tutorials